 The reporting period for Officers and Employees of the House and Legislative Branch Offices is the preceding calendar year, January 1 through December 31.
 For Schedule E: Positions, the reporting period is January 1 of the preceding calendar year through the date of filing.
-This applies to employees who must file because of a raise in their rate of pay, but who are not new employees or have been designated a principal assistant.
+This applies to employees who must file because of a raise in their rate of pay, but not new employees or designated principal assistants.